FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 The main purpose of this recipe is:

-> Provid a summary statement about the purpose of the recipe.
+> To understand the purpose of a globally unique and persistent identifier.

 ___